kwabenaOwusu/CoronaInterventionsABM/README.md

 ## Purpose

 Our model was designed to explore the efficacy of non-pharmaceutical interventions in mitigating the COVID-19 infection.
 Specifically, we examine ways in which interaction is impacted by different social distancing measures (such as social radius, lock-down, and contact tracing, wearing face mask)  as well as the capacity of the health systems in light of variability in public trust (and consequent compliance) in policymakers.
-The model consist of three key components :
-* a street network of the area of interest (environment),
-* agents who move along the street networks according to Dijkstra algorithm, and
-* SEIRS  (Susceptible - Exposed - Infectious - Recovered - Susceptible) disease model.
+The model consist of three key components : (I) a street network of the area of interest (environment), (II) agents who move along the street networks according to Dijkstra algorithm, and (III) SEIRS  (Susceptible - Exposed - Infectious - Recovered - Susceptible) disease model.

 <p align="center">
 	<img src="standard_simulation.gif" width="600">